what is a software engineer?

 - Software programming

 software engineers work in many industries

 Software engineers are a component of most of today's business sectors.
 It goes beyond working for a computer company or software firm.
 These engineers are hired by development organisations to assist customers.
-You are also hired by manufacturing, finance, and agricultural firms to develop programs that simplify processes within these business sectors.3 ways to boost your career in information technology.
+You are also hired by manufacturing, finance, and agricultural firms to develop programs that simplify processes within these business sectors.3 ways to improve your IT career

 software engineer jobs